Scientists discover a new type of Orca off the southern coast of Chile

 Photo: AP (Reference image)

-A team of scientists belonging to the National Oceanic and Atmospheric Administration (NOAA) of the United States, claims to have found a new type of Killer Whale with a distinctive mark around its eye.
-According to the analyses, which still need to be confirmed, it could be a new species with at least 24 specimens.
+A team of scientists from the National Oceanic and Atmospheric Administration (NOAA) in the United States reports finding a new type of killer whale that bears a distinctive mark around its eye.
+According to preliminary analyses, which still need to be verified, this group may represent a unique species with at least 24 individuals observed so far.

-Although there is no real evidence that it is a new species, NOAA experts published the finding.
-Some scientists consider that it could be a different species, but they prefer to wait for the results of the DNA tests of a sample of tissues.
+Despite the lack of conclusive evidence that it constitutes a new species, NOAA experts have published their findings.
+Some scientists believe it may indeed be a distinct species but prefer to wait for the DNA results from tissue samples.

-"This is the orca with the most distinct appearance I have seen," said Robert Pitman, marine ecologist at NOAA in San Diego, United States, who was also part of the team that detected the killer whales off Cape Horn, at the southern end of Chile.
+“This is the most distinct-looking orca I have ever seen,” said Robert Pitman, a marine ecologist at NOAA in San Diego, United States, and a member of the team that sighted these killer whales off Cape Horn, at the southern tip of Chile.

-Among the features that stand out of this possible new specimen is the distinctive white spot near the eye, which in ordinary killer whales is large, in these it is small.
-In addition, its head is slightly more rounded and less elegant compared to the other killer whales and its dorsal fins are smaller and pointed.
+Among the unique features of this possible new specimen is a small white spot near the eye—unlike the larger spot typical of other killer whales.
+Additionally, its head is slightly rounder and less streamlined, and its dorsal fins are smaller and more pointed.

-Pitman noted that these killer whales are so different that they might not be able to mate with traditional species.
-With a size between 6 and 7.5 meters long, they are slightly smaller than most of these animals.
+Pitman noted that these killer whales are so different that they may not be able to interbreed with traditional species.
+Measuring between 6 and 7.5 meters in length, they are slightly smaller than most other killer whales.

 Comments